crossplane/crossplane/design/design-doc-rbac-manager.md

 When Crossplane defines new custom resources some entities (or subjects, in Kubernetes RBAC terminology) must be granted access to those resources in order for them to be useful.
-These subjects can be categorised as software, or humans.
+These subjects can be categorised as software, or users.

 Software, in this context, corresponds to the service accounts that Crossplane or a provider run as.
 When the package manager reconciles a `Provider`, it runs